THE LAST STOP DINER

 He looked at his watch.
 It was getting late.
 Already 5:00.
 He needed to stop somewhere soon if he was going to make it to the plant that night.

-Traffic had been practically nonexistent since leaving the secondary highway, and on this particular road, he hadn’t passed a single car.
+Traffic had been practically nonexistent since leaving the highway, and on this particular road, he hadn’t passed a single car.
 Which was good considering he couldn’t wait any longer.
 He pulled off beside a slightly more overgrown area by a large oak and got behind it to shield himself from any passing cars.

 After finishing and zipping up, he started around the tree and noticed a small sign, nearly hidden in the undergrowth.
 He never would have spotted it if he hadn’t stopped.
 He climbed back in and pulled up so he could get a better look at it.
 The sign read “Food” in faded letters with an arrow pointing straight ahead.
 That was good enough for him but he doubted the place was still in business from the looks of the sign and the fact that he was in the middle of nowhere.
 But it was worth a try.
 He'd come this far.